From the church tower, the haunting lament of the Bagpipes is heard.

 Poetry always speaks to that “knower behind the thinker“, that deeper part in all of us that longs to belong, to love and never to leave what we hold dear, even though we know one day we will.
 Burn’s knew a thing or two about those fundamental desires and was able to communicate them in verse, sometimes heart rendering, sometimes a wee bit rude my darlings, but always to the soul.

-To honour the splendid evening at the Badger Inn, I made buttonholes for the staff.
+To honour the splendid evening at the Badger Inn, I made buttonholes for the staff – as I promised in my floral New Year’s resolutions post.
 Each element was wired.
 For the men, I used beaded eucalyptus and eryngium, a substitute for thistle epitomising the Scottish theme.
 I added a spring of chamelaucium for the girls.

 There was a clean kill of the haggis (important at a Burns Night) and much merriment ensued.